 Carpe Diem Origin

-The Latin poet Horace coined the term carpe diem was coined by the Latin poet Horace in his Odes published in 23 BC.
-The entire phrase is “carpe diem, quam minimum credula postero”, which means “pluck the day, trusting as little as possible in the future”.
-Horace championed Epicureanism, a philosophy taught by Epicurious around 307 BC which expounded the idea that pleasure is the most important thing in life and is attained through simple living.
+The Latin poet Horace coined the term carpe diem in his Odes, published in 23 BC.
+The entire phrase is “carpe diem, quam minimum credula postero,” which means “pluck the day, trusting as little as possible in the future.”
+Horace championed Epicureanism, a philosophy taught by Epicurious around 307 BC, which expounded the idea that pleasure is the most important thing in life and is attained through simple living.

 The sentiment became popular again with the Cavalier Poets of the 16th and 17th centuries, with it waxing and waning in use until its translation was again popularized by the movie The Dead Poets Society starring Robin Williams in 1989.

 - I want my students to remember their call to achieve goals and dreams through hard work, the means to seize upon what rightfully belongs to them, a way to carpe diem.